 Burbank Plums are small, purplish-red fruit with red flesh that ripen in mid July/early August..
 Once ripe, the plums can be eaten fresh of used for canning.
 The Burbank Plum tree requires 600 chill hours and should be pollinated with a Japanese Plum variety.
-The Burbank is resistant to leaf scale.
+The Burbank is resistant to leaf scale and grows to a mature height of 10 to 20 feet..
 USDA ZONES: Zone 5, Zone 6, Zone 7, Zone 8, Zone 9.

 Most PlantMeGreen trees can be shipped and planted any time of year, unless the variety is specified as only seasonal delivery.
 Packages are typically shipped within 7-10 days from the time of your order.
 You will receive a tracking email upon confirmation of your PlantMeGreen purchase.
 On some occasions, severe weather and other unusual issues can delay shipping and delivery of your PlantMeGreen package.
 Delivery time cannot be guaranteed, if a package needs to arrive prior to a specific date, or at a more convenient time for you, please notate that upon placement of your order.